joshdipo/AzureFundamentals/Administrator.md

 ### Bicep templates

 [Azure Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.

+Can be used instead of JSON to develop